 Well, I think our challenges rest in a lot of different ways.
 We’re a very global company, so in the U.S., a lot of times our challenges are just a completely misunderstood brand, we are not a consumer-based brand whatsoever.
 I think when you talk to some people, even still today, they think that we make toasters, or refrigerators, or dishwashers, and we no longer make those.
 We’re a business-to-business company, so I think a little bit of a misunderstood brand.

 And then globally, we actually do struggle, I know this is probably hard for some to believe, but we do struggle with just being a recognized name globally.
 I’ll go through our social media comments every once in a while, and we are always getting comments about, “Hey, you guys make cars, right?”
 Like, “Nope, that’s GM.”
 So, I do think we still have some of those challenges.
-And then I think, like I said, our history presents a little bit of a challenge because if we’re transforming the company that’s always a branding that has to get to the people.
+And then I think as I said, our history presents a little bit of a challenge because if we’re transforming the company that’s always a branding that has to get to the people.
 And with being a business-to-business company, that’s not always an easy thing to do.

 It’s a perfect storm for employment brand at GE because GE has been going through this transformation as a company.
 In the past couple of years, we’ve said we don’t want to be just an industrial company, but we want to be a digital industrial company.
 So for that, we’ve had to put a lot of branding out there.
 You’ve probably seen some of our “Owen” or “Sarah” commercials really trying to get people to understand we’re something different.
 So that’s part of it.